Charity at Whistles

 To celebrate Pride Month in 2019, we collaborated with multidisciplinary artist John Booth to create three lively window installations for our London St. Christopher’s Place, Brighton and Edinburgh stores.
-John created 100 Limited Edition Rainbow prints which are were sold online and in-store.
-All proceeds went go to the Albert Kennedy Trust, a charity focused on the mentoring and prevention of LGBTQ+ youth homelessness.
-In addition, we are also offering limited edition John Booth embroidered badges with all purchases, while stocks last.
+John created 100 Limited Edition Rainbow prints which are available to buy online and in selected stores.
+All proceeds go to the Albert Kennedy Trust, a charity focused on the mentoring and prevention of LGBTQ+ youth homelessness.

 Discover our interview with John Booth and shop the print here.

 The Trussel Trust

 This May, we launched our online book club, with a live author reading from Lisa Taddeo’s bestselling book Three Women, hosted by writer, editor and curator Lou Stoppard.
 This was an exclusive web-based event, hosted on Zoom.
 The ticket cost was a pay-what-you-can donation to the Trussell Trust – a charity that supports two-thirds of the UK’s food banks; which have sadly seen a 300% increase in demand since the onset of Covid-19.

 Join our virtual book club today to receive updates about all future literary events, exclusive book content and more interviews with your favourite authors.